horskyyaron/blog_v3/content/posts/lastmod.md

 I'm sure there is a better, faster, more efficient, better looking solution.
 I started with trying out `sed` commands with the idea of creating a script, then create a keymap that will trigger the script.
-I gave up on that and tried out a neovim solution in lua.
+I gave up on that and tried out a neovim solution in lua.\
-Between you and me?
-I asked the ChatGPT to help me.
-I changed some of his suggestions of course, but it helped a ton.\
+I knew about `autocmd` which is defining functions to run on certain event.
-I know, I'm not proud of it, but it was fast and I always find myself mixing up the neovim API commands, since sadly, I stopped changing my neovim config daily just a while ago.
+So, with a little help from my AI friend when stuck, since I can't remember the neovim API (I've finished rehab of configuring my neovimg config every other day), I asked him the right questions and it helped me create this short piece of code.

 So, What is the purpose of this weird post?
 In not particular order: